olu-olajide/lendable_tech_test/README.md

 # lendable_tech_test
-Automated Nginx-Docker deployment for EC2, integrated with CI/CD and IaC via GitHub Actions &amp; Terraform.
+Automated Nginx-Docker deployment for EC2, integrated with CI/CD and IaC via GitHub Actions and Terraform.